 Vibrovacuum is a unique form of therapy that not only provides vacuum or negative pressure but also vibration therapy.
 Vibration occurs within the vacuum itself and provides a sensation os multiple finger tappings or kisses.
 Vibrovacuum combination provides tissue decompression, improving circulation and lymphatic drainage.
 It also supports the cellular processes of tissues including skin, fat and muscles and is highly effective at reducing appearance of cellulite.
 Vibrations are administered along the length of the muscles fibers, acting on mechano receptors (specialized sensory nerves in cutaneous and subcutaneous structures) of the somatosensory system.
 This effectively works on improving skin texture irregularities, providing smooth and silky appearance.

 Biomechanical Stimulation or simply BMS provides a form of mechanical stimulation targeted to each individual muscle which control facial expression (mimetic muscles).
 The intensity of BMS is adjusted to either increase or decrease muscle tone.
 BMS is a form of passive facial exercise where muscle training consists of both stimulation and relaxation.
 It is very important to address muscle tension before toning the muscles.
 Muscle tension can negatively affect not only the appearance of the skin, but also function of the underlying structures.
 As a result, this can cause poor circulation and lymphatic drainage, jaw tension, poor posture, headaches and neck pain.
 BMS therapy effectively addresses muscle tension as well as poor muscle tone providing the ultimate tonifying and functional therapeutic effect to the muscles and the skin.

-improves lymphatic circulation, reducing swelling and puffiness
+improves lymphatic circulation, reduces swelling and puffiness

-promotes better nutrient delivery to the skin surface
+promotes better nutrient delivery to the skin

 anti-cellulite effects through improved cellular metabolism